 My name is Sam Stephens and I set up S. Stephens Plastering to provide high quality traditional and heritage plastering services at an honest price.
 I am clean and meticulous in my work but my business overheads are low so I am able to reflect this in my prices.

-I have years of experience working in new builds but specialise in working on traditional properties using lime plaster and mortars as well as historic, heritage and Eco plasters.
+I specialise in working on traditional properties using lime plaster and mortars as well as historic, heritage and Eco plasters.
 I enjoy working closely with my clients to achieve a result that is appropriate and loved by both the client and the building.